Jennifer N. Perusini, Ph.D.; Chief Executive Officer

 Dr. Perusini earned her B.A. in Neuroscience & Behavior at Barnard College, Columbia University, and her Ph.D. in Behavioral Neuroscience at the University of California, Los Angeles, where she studied the mechanisms underlying PTSD in an animal model.
 She completed her post-doctoral fellowship, which focused on rodent models of aging and Alzheimer’s disease, at Columbia University in the Departments of Psychiatry and Integrative Neuroscience.

-In November 2016, Dr. Perusini was profiled in AlleyWatch, the leading publication dedicated to start-ups and related organizations in New York City.
-She has been a lecturer and teaching associate in the Psychology Departments at both UCLA and Barnard College and is a founding member of Women in Learning (WIL), a nationwide organization dedicated to the support and advancement of women in science.
-Dr. Perusini is a presenter at national biotech industry events, and frequently speaks on issues pertaining to women entrepreneurs across industries.
+Dr. Perusini has been a lecturer and teaching associate in the Psychology Departments at both UCLA and Barnard College and is on the Board of Directors of Women in Learning (WIL), a nationwide 501(c)(3) nonprofit organization dedicated to the support and advancement of women in science.
+She is a presenter at national biotech industry events, has been featured in numerous publications, and frequently speaks on issues pertaining to women entrepreneurs across industries.

 Michael S. Fanselow, Ph.D.; Director of Research